josephmelanson/CombatEngine/README.md

 Players are prompted to name a character, whereupon combat takes place automatically.
 If the play wins, there is a chance the defeated monster will drop a potion.
 Players then have the option to use the potion, which will restore a small amount of health.
 Next, the retire prompt gives players a chance to end their game and save their score.
 Scores are only saved if a player retires.

 ## Updates/Improvements
 Version 2 will have a potion loop so that players will have the option of using multiple potions (if they have them) before resuming combat.
+Version 2 will also have a "Play again?" option after a character is defeated.

 ## Contributing
 Feedback is very welcome.
 I'm primarly concerned with bugs and logical and syntaxual errors in the code, but suggestions regarding game flow and design are encouraged as well.